x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/enable-or-disable-mail-for-public-folder-exchange-2013-help.md

 - Estimated time to complete: 5 minutes

 - To ensure that users on the Internet can send e-mail messages to a mail-enabled public folder, the public folder needs to have at least the _CreateItems_ access right granted to the Anonymous account.
-If you want to learn how to do this, check out [Allow anonymous users to send email to a mail-enabled public folder](#CreateItems-exchange-2013-help.md).
+If you want to learn how to do this, check out the [Allow anonymous users to send email to a mail-enabled public folder](#allow-anonymous-users-to-send-email-to-a-mail-enabled-public-folder) section later in this topic.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Public folders" entry in the [Sharing and collaboration permissions](http://technet.microsoft.com/library/b7fa4b7c-1266-45bd-a14b-f66be0459cc5.aspx) topic.